 To value option grants and stock purchase rights under the Purchase Plan for actual and pro forma stock-based compensation the Company used the Black-Scholes option valuation model.
 Fair value determined using the Black-Scholes option valuation model varies based on assumptions used for the expected stock prices volatility, expected life, risk free interest rates and future dividend payments.
-For fiscal years 2009, 2008 and 2007, the Company used the historical volatility of the Company's stock over a period equal to the expected life of the options to their fair value.
+For fiscal years 2010, 2009 and 2008, the Company used the historical volatility of the Company's stock over a period equal to the expected life of the options to their fair value.
 The expected life assumptions represent the weighted-average period stock-based awards are expecting to remain outstanding.
 These expected life assumptions are established through the review of historical exercise behavior of stock-based award grants with similar vesting periods.
 The risk free interest is based on the closing market bid yields on actively traded U.S. treasury securities in the over-the-counter market for the expected term equal to the expected term of the option.
 The dividend yield assumption is based on the Company's history and expectation of future dividend payout.

-Stock-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2009, 2008 and 2007 included both the unvested portion of stock-based awards granted prior to April 1, 2006 and stock-based awards granted subsequent to April 1, 2006.
-Stock options granted in periods prior to fiscal 2007 were measured based on SFAS No. 123 criteria, whereas stock options granted subsequent to April 1, 2006 were measured based on SFAS No. 123(R) criteria.
-In conjunction with the adoption of SFAS No. 123(R), the Company changed its method of attributing the value of stock-based compensation to expense from the accelerated multiple-option approach to the straight-line single option method.
+Stock-based compensation expense recognized in the Consolidated Statements of Operations for fiscal 2010, 2009 and 2008 included both the unvested portion of stock-based awards granted prior to April 1, 2006 and stock-based awards granted subsequent to April 1, 2006.
+Stock options granted in periods prior to fiscal 2007 were measured based on ASC 718 (formerly SFAS No. 123) criteria, whereas stock options granted subsequent to April 1, 2006 were measured based on ASC 718 (formerly SFAS No. 123(R)) criteria.
+In conjunction with the adoption of ASC 718 (formerly SFAS No. 123(R)), the Company changed its method of attributing the value of stock-based compensation to expense from the accelerated multiple-option approach to the straight-line single option method.
 Compensation expense for all share-based payment awards granted subsequent to April 1, 2006 is recognized using the straight-line single-option method.
-Stock-based compensation expense included in fiscal 2009, 2008 and 2007 includes the impact of estimated forfeitures.
-SFAS No. 123(R) requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+Stock-based compensation expense included in fiscal 2010, 2009 and 2008 includes the impact of estimated forfeitures.
+ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-On January 27, 2009, the Company's board of directors approved the acceleration of unvested stock options to purchase 3,902,186 shares of common stock.
+On January 27, 2009, when the share price of the Company's stock closed at \$0.55 per share, the Company's board of directors approved the acceleration of unvested stock options to purchase 3,902,186 shares of common stock.
 1,737,509 of these shares are subject to options held by the Company's executive officers and directors.
 These options of the Company's executive officers and directors, taken as a whole, have a weighted average exercise price of \$1.06 per share and range from \$0.63 to \$1.79 per share, and a weighted average remaining vesting term of 2.85 years.
 Approximately \$1.1 million of the \$2.4 million stock-based compensation charge in the fourth quarter of 2009 applies to the options held by the Company's executive officers and directors.

-The following table summarizes the distribution of stock-based compensation expense related to employee stock options and employee stock purchases under SFAS No. 123(R) among the Company's operating functions for the years ended March 31, 2009, 2008 and 2007 that was recorded as follows (in thousands):
+The following table summarizes the distribution of stock-based compensation expense related to employee stock options and employee stock purchases under ASC 718 among the Company's operating functions for the years ended March 31, 2010, 2009 and 2008 that was recorded as follows (in thousands):